Sci-Fi Films of the ’60s

 First ship: Faith-1 — Captain crawls back into his ship, calls headquarters to request destruction of space ship, because “gasses penetrated suit”, ship may be “infectious”, “radiation beyond Roentgen scale”.
 The general shrugs and pushes the button to blow ’im up… and that’s the last we hear of that.

 Main ship: Hope-1, is nuclear powered rocket with big fins.
 Little detail can be seen in the miniature.
-The film includes space flight issues of computers, space walks, space suits, jet packs, airlocks.
+The movie includes space flight issues of computers, space walks, space suits, jet packs, airlocks.
 Spend a lot of time fixing computers.
 The ship also has a “force field”, used several times.
 A submarine sonar pings all the time in the background.

-There is a lot of discussion generally in this film.
+There is a lot of discussion generally in this movie.
 This includes the usual man-in-space topics: replacement by computers, necessity of men, and especially women, in space.
 Unfortunately, they repeatedly confuse “solar system” and “galaxy”.

 The wisdom of having a woman on board is discussed at length.
 The commander states that he opposed her being there.
 The tough guy points out she “fills out her space suit better than any of the rest of us”.
 The old guy points out the only man more competent weighs a lot more.
 Compressed food is served by the lady of course.
 She goes on to prove her worth as a crew member — and — as a woman!

 They find alien craft that doesn’t respond to hails, go to investigate.
 It’s all open, and there are gizmos inside with weird writing.
 Then an ugly alien guy shows up and jumps them, so they shoot him dead.
 Then they blow the alien ship up, because it’s a menace or something.
 Afterwards, they discuss this — in terms of morality, science, and of social problems, and one guy suggests it might have been all for the best.
-This episode has nothing to do with the rest of the film.
+This episode has nothing to do with the rest of the movie.

 A swarm of meteor(ites!) dead ahead!
 They look like burning charcoal nuggets.
 A force shield is used to deflect most of them, but this somehow causes them to speed out of control.